jolicode/automapper/docs/getting-started/configuration.md

 This can be useful if you want to pre generate all the mappers and have tests to ensure that all the mappers are generated.

+* `mapPrivateProperties` (default: `true`)

+When set to true, the generated mappers will map private and protected properties.

+* `strictTypes` (default: `false`)

+When set to true, the generated mappers will add `declare(strict_types=1);` at the top of the generated files.

+* `reloadStrategy` (default: `FileReloadStrategy::ON_CHANGE`)

+Allow specifying which strategy to use to reload the generated mappers.
+It can be one of the following:

+  * `FileReloadStrategy::NEVER`: never reload the mapper, even if the source code changes.
+This is useful in production environments where you are sure that the source code will not change and avoid useless checks.
+  * `FileReloadStrategy::ON_CHANGE`: reload the mapper only if the source code changes.
+This is a good compromise between performance and development convenience.
+  * `FileReloadStrategy::ALWAYS`: reload the mapper each time it is needed.
+This is useful when debugging automapper itself, but it is not recommended for most cases as it will slow down the performance.

 * `allowExtraProperties` (default: `false`)

 Settings this to true will allow the mapper to map extra properties from the source object to the target object when the source or the target implements the `ArrayAccess` interface.

+* `extractTypesFromGetter` (default: `false`)

+When set to true, the generated mappers will used the return type of the getters to determine the type of the property even when writing to the property.
+This can be useful with covariance when the getter return a more specific type than the setter.